AristurtleDev/monogame-aseprite-docs/docs/getting-started/installation.md

 ## Downloading

-`Monogame.Aseprite` is distributed via a NuGet package.
+[MonoGame.Aseprite](../api/MonoGame.Aseprite/MonoGame.Aseprite.md) is distributed via a NuGet package.
 You can download it by adding the NuGet package to your project from within your IDE (e.g. the NuGet Package Manager in Visual Studio).
-Just search for the `MonoGame.Aseprite` package.
+Just search for the [MonoGame.Aseprite](../api/MonoGame.Aseprite/MonoGame.Aseprite.md) package.

 You can also add it using the one of the following methods: